How do I develop my vision?

 Travel Broadens the Eye

 Just like the wonderful mind expanding side-effect of travel, being visually challenged has it’s benefits.
 Putting yourself in a strange environment will really make your visual senses work hard.
 Consider an endless beach compared to a busy street in India and how these 2 environments will work your eyes in different ways.
+Even better if you can travel with like minded photographers.

 Make my photos work